AngelBelRoth/express-cc-demo/README.md

 A demo application built with Express.js to illustrate a sign up page.

 ## Project Description
 This repository contains a simple web application built using Express.js (Node.js) that demonstrates how a server-side component and front-end can collaborate in a checkout or card-entry workflow.
-It uses EJS templates for view rendering and serves static assets from the public/ folder.
+It uses EJS templates for view rendering and serves static assets from the public/ folder

 ## Features
 Server setup with Express.js